PLA-GOE/Thromsom/Statistics/Readme.md

 python3 ...

 mwu.py runs a mann-whitney-unit-test / wilcoxon-rank-sum-test

-CI.py calculates the confidence intervals fdr.py adjusts the results of mwu.py for multiple outcomes regression.py calculates the influence of clot-length on deformationa and contour change. interrater.py was used to determine our inter- and intrarater performance.
+CI.py calculates the confidence intervals

+fdr.py adjusts the results of mwu.py for multiple outcomes

+regression.py calculates the influence of clot-length on deformationa and contour change

+interrater.py was used to determine our inter- and intrarater performance

 Most values in CAPSLOCK have to be adjusted to **your** path/values/parameters.